-People routinely take in very small amounts of arsenic from the air, from water, and from food.
-Of these, food is usually the largest contributor.
-This is generally due to the levels found in seafood and fish, but this form of arsenic is different than the arsenic stored in rocks and soil and is far less harmful.
+There are several ways you can be exposed to arsenic.
+Arsenic is a natural element found in some rocks and soil in Vermont and may get into groundwater.
+Every day you take in very small amounts of arsenic from the air, from water, and from food.
+Of these, food is usually the main source.
+This is generally because of the levels found in seafood and fish.
+But this form of arsenic is different than the arsenic found in rocks and soil, and is not as harmful to your health.

 Health Effects from Exposure to Arsenic

 Health effects from drinking water with arsenic depend on two things: